The-Evil-Pickle/Replay-the-Spire/README.md

 Known Issues:
  * Cards altered by Ring of Chaos return to the normal version if the run is saved and returned to later.
- * Config settings will not save when the game is closed.
  * Honey Jar + Question Card doesn't stack.

 Changes to Existing Content:
  * Neow now has a wider variety of blessings to choose from.
  * Corpse Explosion now applies 1x Necrotic Poison rather than dealing 2x damage.
- * White Beast Statue lowers the chance of finding rarer potions.
  * If you have Honey Jar and Singing Bowl at the same time, using Singing Bowl's max hp gain option also picks a reward card at random.